Things to Do in Yangon on a Short City Break

 Sorting the essentials – money, sim cards, and Myanmar visas.

-I was travelling with my Cambodian other half, Amber.
+I was travelling with my Cambodian partner, Amber.
 Myanmar is one of very few countries in the world where a Cambodian passport grants higher privilege than a British one.
 For my own Myanmar visa I had ordered an eVisa online a few days before for US$50, while as a citizen of ASEAN you can just rock up and are granted visa free entry with no hassle at all.

 Once outside the airport it was easy to change some money to the local Myanmar currency, the kyat.
 I was handed a huge wad of 10,000 kyat notes in exchange for my US Dollars that I’d kept crisp and flat for the journey so far.
 A SIM card with data was easily procured at the counter next to the exchange, a very affordable 4,500 kyat for a new sim and 2GB, which was plenty to last me a weekend of studying Google Maps and browsing TripAdvisor looking for restaurants.